Arthur Dunn Challenge Cup: The first 100 Finals

 Again, 11 sides reached the Finals in this period but there were three new sides who made their mark.
-Lancing Old Boys played in four Finals and won the Cup in successive years between 1983-5 (the last side to win three years in a row), the Old Chigwellians won in 1980 and the Old Foresters won in 1974.
+Lancing Old Boys played in four Finals and won the Cup in successive years between 1983-5 (the last side to win three consecutive seasons), the Old Chigwellians won in 1980 and the Old Foresters won in 1974.
 The Old Brentwoods appeared in 11 Finals but only managed to win the Cup on four occasions.
 The 75th Final in 1989 was between the Old Malvernians and the Old Brentwoods.

 In the last 24 years, 14 sides have reached the Final and from a much wider range.
 Substitutes were first allowed in 1997 when Old Foresters won the Cup.
 Yet once again, the Old Carthusians have been the most dominant side, reaching eight Finals, seven of them in the last 13 years when they have won the Cup six times.
 The Old Salopians have appeared in six Finals winning the Cup on four occasions including the Centenary Final in 2003.
 This Final was held at Cobham.
 Unsurprisingly, the finalists were Old Salopians and Old Carthusians who had met in the first Final in 1903.
 Old Salopians won 2 – 1.

 The Old Etonians at last won the Cup (Arthur Dunn being an Old Etonian) in 2005 and 2010.
 The Old Harrovians won for the first time on 2007 and the Old Tonbridgians won in 2012 becoming the first of the newer Old Boys teams to win the Cup.

 Over this period, the Cup competition has been supported by Arthur Dunn's wife, Helen Dunn, his daughter Mary Shirley and his granddaughter, Jane Sawyer.